mkschulze/Lemur4Bitwig-Template/README.md

 ===========

-To be done before full release:
+To be done after 1.2 release:

 1. New Drumpad page
 2. Nexus Version